Historical Background

 The wave begins

 The pogroms that began in 1881 after the Tsar's assassination would lead to massive departures.
-A few Jews would leave for Palestine.
+In what is called the first aliyah some Jews would leave for Ottoman Palestine.
 Many would go to England or Canada.
 But most would leave for the United States where there were few barriers to entry, a growing economy, and relatives and others from their old home towns (landsmen) who would welcome them.

 All across our nation, communities of Jews from eastern Europe began to form and grow.
-As the stories of economic opportunity and religious freedom in Die Goldene Medina (the golden land) made their way back to the shtetlach, others were encouraged to come.
+As the stories of economic opportunity and religious freedom in Die Goldene Medina (the golden land) made their way back to the shtetlach and the villages, others were encouraged to come.
 Thus, Jewish immigration would increase each decade.

 Arrival of Jewish Immigrants